-The Group is a leading provider of education to international students in the UK and digitally through its on-line offering.
+The Group is a leading provider of education to international students in the UK.
 The Group helps its students achieve their ambition of studying for and obtaining a UK University degree.
 The Group works closely with UK Universities, with the intention of supporting each partner University achieve their international education strategy.
 The Group does so by operating international colleges which are affiliated to its UK partner Universities.
 These colleges (collectively referred to as Pathway colleges) offer higher education programmes for international students as preparation for study at the University to which each college is affiliated, and to other Universities with whom the Group has separate agreements.
-The Group also provides an online equivalent of a number of its programmes The Group has an international network of representative offices engaging in recruitment and marketing services for the region they represent, the largest of which are in India, Hong Kong,U.A.E. and Nigeria.
+The Group also provides an online equivalent of a number of its programmes.
+The Group offers ancillary services to students including accommodation.
+The Group has an international network of representative offices engaging in recruitment and marketing services for the region they represent, the largest of which are in India, Hong Kong, U.A.E. and Nigeria.